brodeynewman/react-beta-component/README.md

 # react-beta-component

-A simple higher order component that enables you to toggle the rendering of a wrapped component based on a custom konami-like code.
+A tiny higher order component that enables you to toggle the rendering of a wrapped component based on a custom konami-like code.

 ## Demo